MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url-s3-compatible-object-storage.md

 7. URLs can be specified either in virtual host or path style format.
 8. `WITH CREDENTIAL` is supported.
 9. `REGION` is supported and the default value is `us-east-1` .
-10. `MAXTRANSFERSIZE` will range from 5 MB to 20 MB, 10 MB is the default value for the S3 connector.
+10. `MAXTRANSFERSIZE` will range from 5 MB to 20 MB.
+10 MB is the default value for the S3 connector.

 ### Supported Arguments for Backup